Volume 88, Number 5, December 2009

 We present a microscopic theory for interacting graphene armchair nanoribbon quantum dots.
 Long-range interaction processes are responsible for Coulomb blockade and spin-charge separation.
 Short-range ones, arising from the underlying honeycomb lattice of graphene smear the spin-charge separation and induce exchange correlations between bulk electrons —delocalized on the ribbon— and single electrons localized at the two ends.
 As a consequence, entangled end-bulk states where the bulk spin is no longer a conserved quantity occur.
 Entanglement's signature is the occurrence of negative differential conductance effects in a fully symmetric set-up due to symmetry-forbidden transitions.

 PACS: 73.23.Hk – Coulomb blockade; single-electron tunneling / 71.10.Pm – Fermions in reduced dimensions (anyons, composite fermions, Luttinger liquid, etc.) / 73.63.-b – Electronic transport in nanoscale materials and structures

-© EPLA 2009
+© EPLA, 2009